HengLan/CGSTVG/README.md

 💡 ***A picture is worth a thousand words!*** Can we explore visual context from videos to enhance target localization for STVG?
 Yes!

 ![CG-STVG](https://github.com/HengLan/CGSTVG/blob/main/assets/idea.png)
-**Figure:** Comparison between (a) existing methods that localize the target using object information from text query and (b) our CG-STVG that enjoys object information from text query and guidance from instance context for STVG.
+**Figure:** Illustraction and comparison between (a) existing methods that localize the target using object information from text query and (b) our CG-STVG that enjoys object information from text query and guidance from instance context for STVG.

 ## Framework